jsidberry/distributed-jenkins-aws/README.md

 # Notes

 ## ansible
 Ensure there is a proper `ansible.cfg` file in the same directory as this code.
-Once is incluided in this repo, however, please review the details of the configuration file for security and functionality purposes.
+Once the .cfg is included in this repo.
+However, for security reasons, please review the details of the configuration file.

 ## terraform
 - setup your `variables.tf` file first for the initial variables